 Ouch, it hurts.
 Your back.
 Suddenly.
 But how can you determine the CAUSE of the ouch?
 Is it a pinched nerve or pulled muscle?
 Sciatica or piriformis syndrome?
 Herniated disc or stress?
 And How do I make it go away?

-Determining the cause of your back pain without a physician’s examination is difficult.
-And many times a physical examination will NOT give you the answer, or give you the wrong one, unfortunately.
+Finding the cause of your back pain without a physician’s examination is difficult.
+And many times a physical examination will NOT give you the answer, or give you the wrong one.

 However, this guide will reveal 2 simple ways determine if your back pain is caused by a pinched nerve or a pulled muscle.
 And of course – What to do about each.